-Federal and state laws govern employee's privacy rights in the workplace.
-Generally, employers may conduct workplace searches and interrogations of its employees if there is: 1) a reasonable basis for suspicion of employee wrongdoing, or 2) no reasonable expectation of privacy in the item or thing existed.
+Federal and state laws govern employees' privacy rights in the workplace.
+Generally, employers may conduct workplace searches and interrogations of their employees if there is: (1) a reasonable basis for suspicion of employee wrongdoing, or (2) no reasonable expectation of privacy in the item or thing existed.

 While most employee privacy rights claims are determined on a case-by-case basis, courts will typically look at the following factors to determine if an illegal workplace search and/or interrogation occurred:

 - Whether the employee was a public employee or a private employee.
 Public employees have greater protection under the Fourth Amendment;

 - Whether the search was on company or personal property;

 - Whether the workspace was open to the public or other employees;

 - The context in which the search took place;

 - Whether the employer had a clear policy informing its workers that public or personal property was subject to workplace searches.